I buy everything I review. Links may earn a commission. No ads, no sponsors, ever.

 If I ride 4 times per week during the cold months, then 1.5 times per week during the warm months, that’s close to 150 rides per year.

-If you lack exercise motivation and need the full power of the Peloton cult behind you, you won’t regret your purchase.
+If you lack exercise motivation and need the full power of the Peloton community behind you, you won’t regret your purchase.
 You won’t find a better value for your time than 30 minutes on the bike.

 If you exercise every day without needing motivation, Peloton probably isn’t a necessity, but it’s still a lot of fun if you can afford it.
 If you have any competitiveness in you, it’s a must-have.

-I own the Bike+, but I recommended the regular Bike because the Bike+ isn’t worth the extra $1k.
-If you want to learn more about the differences between the two bikes, check out my comparison post: Peloton Bike vs. Bike+.
+If you want to learn more about the differences between the two bikes, check out my comparison post: Peloton Bike vs. Bike+ (older post).